Court hears secret recording of entertainer allegedly bribing young man to drop sex complaint

 "Talk to [the lawyer]," the entertainer said.

-"I just think that sometimes the system is just so against you ...
-This way you can make the whole thing, if you want to, disappear."
+"I just think that sometimes the system is so against you, it's just so against you, but this way you could make the whole thing, if you wanted, disappear."

-The entertainer continued: "You're very clever by doing this ... it's not about money for damages, it's about money to empower you ...
-You're a very strong young man, that's what I've always thought of you."
+The entertainer continued: "Look, the best thing of it all is that you are very clever, by doing this, if we get it done, I can go, and I can get more and then you're out of the picture ...
+I think though, blackmail and things, could come out, but it's about your career ...
+Right, your career, not about money for damages, about money to empower you, to be this great thing.

+"You're a very strong young man, that's what I like about you – there are some people that just have too much crush … they can crush, people out there who can crush people."

 As the conversation continued, the entertainer began asking more questions.

-The entertainer said the lawyer would "help you withdraw, like all the others".
+The second complainant said: Well, I may have won, but maybe I don't think I know I've won."

+The entertainer quipped: "Oh no, you've won, you've only won, the only thing to look at is you've won, yip, you've won."

-But the young man replied: "The money is not an issue for me, it's more about the abuse of power."
+But the young man replied: "The money's not an issue for me, it's more about, abuse of power..."

+The entertainer, however, said his "thing" was to "dissolve it, get rid of it".

-"I can obtain some funds from [the businessman], which won't be hard, I assure you of that.
+"Let's get you started on this career and let me ascertain some funds from [the businessman] at some point, which won't be hard, I can assure you of that, that's why get rid of yours and I shall do the rest," he said laughing.

-"You'd be surprised what money can do to buy people, you know what I mean?
+"You'd be surprised what money can do to buy people who you might know, you know what I mean?
+I know they can get nasty, that's what I don't want to see, the most important thing is you.

-"People can get nasty ...
-He has enough money to buy people to survive."
+"He has enough money to buy people to survive … give [the lawyer] a ring this afternoon, I'll ring her first to say you might be ringing," the entertainer said.

-He said he later gave the recording to Detective Anthony Darvill, who was investigating the businessman.
+He later met with the lawyer, whose identity is suppressed, before he gave the recording and a photograph of a $15,000 bank cheque he was given to Detective Anthony Darvill, the police officer investigating the businessman.

+The young man told the court he believed he was being paid "hush money".

 All three defendants had their interim name suppression revoked earlier this week by Judge Russell Collins after a successful legal challenge by the Herald and Stuff.
 But their names will remain secret after lawyers for the accused indicated an appeal to the High Court.